jufab/graphql-grpc-helidon/README.md

 ### Maven

-In helidon SE, there is a facility to use GraphQL with an helidon GraphQL library.
+In helidon SE, there is a facility to use GraphQL with a helidon GraphQL library.

 [_More information about this integration in the documentation_](https://helidon.io/docs/latest/#/se/graphql/01_introduction)